 About the Author

-Susan O’Donnell has served as the ConnectedLIFE Program Specialist at Armbrook Village Senior Living Residence since 2016.
+Susan O’Donnell has served as the ConnectedLIFE Program Specialist at Armbrook Village Senior Living Residence in Wesfield MA since 2016.
 After caring for her mother with dementia and working in Adult Day Health for six years, Susan discovered that she has a passion for working with seniors who are beginning to show signs of cognitive impairment.
 Specifically, she enjoys creating therapeutic and meaningful programming opportunities aimed at improving quality of life and slowing the progression of memory loss.
 Her ability to empathize with families going through this has been invaluable to her work.
 Susan is a Certified Occupational Therapy Assistant-Licensed (COTA/L), as well as a Certified Dementia Practitioner (CDP).